ZizouHe/reading-notes/contents/DL.md

 3. Understanding Black-box Predictions via Influence Functions
 4. Understanding Deep Learning Requires Rethinking Generalization
 5. DeepFool: a simple and accurate method to fool deep neural networks
+6. On the Accuracy of Influence Functions for Measuring Group Effects

 ## Information Theory